Stanko/pulsar/README.md

 [![Pulsar](./src/public/pulsar.png)](https://muffinman.io/pulsar)

-## Pulsar GIF running on my Retro Frame
+## LED Retro Frame

+I initally wanted to run it on the display itself, but decided to use gifs instead.
+Below you can see a gif generated with Pulsar running on my LED matrix frame.

 https://github.com/Stanko/pulsar/assets/776788/cd662de7-d83e-4e72-873a-16992b5455d7